-Methods and material for containment and cleaning up Minor Spills Environmental hazard - contain spillage.
-Slippery when spilt.
+5 -F Minor Spills Environmental hazard - contain spillage.
 Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
 Major Spills Environmental hazard - contain spillage.
-Slippery when spilt.
-Moderate hazard. • Clear area of personnel and move upwind. • Alert Fire Brigade and tell them location and nature of hazard. • Wear breathing apparatus plus protective gloves. • Prevent, by any means available, spillage from entering drains or water course. • No smoking, naked lights or ignition sources. • Increase ventilation.
+Moderate hazard.
+Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+No smoking, naked lights or ignition sources.